- Endicia vs ShipStation: Which is the Better Shipping Software? - June 16, 2022

 What is LifterLMS?

 LifterLMS is a Learning Management System plugin for WordPress.
-It allows you to create interesting, varied courses and membership sites.
+It allows you to create interesting, varied courses and membership sites for your online course.
 Students can track their progress, earn badges and certificates, and connect with others in social-media-style posts and messages.

 It was launched in 2014 and is ideally suited for any WordPress users wanting to create in-depth, creative courses for students.
 It’s also suitable for those wanting to create membership sites with some content locked for paying members.